An Adaptive Locally Connected Neuron Model: Focusing Neuron: Background

 It is possible to reduce network redundancy through the simple strategy of adding a regularization factor to the loss calculation.
 Typical examples are the L1 or L2 norms of weights in a network or layer \citep{goodfellow2016}.
-Such a regularization term creates a penalty for the weight magnitudes, pushing them toward zero.
-More zero-valued weights would make a network sparser and less redundant.
-However, the penalty applies to all connection weights in a layer (or whole network); it does not explicitly target redundant connections.
+Such a regularization term creates a penalty for the weight magnitudes, pushing them toward zero, and ultimately making the network sparser and less redundant.
+However, the penalty term is applied to all connection weights in a layer (or whole network); it does not explicitly target redundant connections.
 Therefore, adding a regularization penalty to a cost function requires attention because it may compete with the target loss of a network.